Volunteer in Uganda

-Our gap year projects and volunteering opportunities give you the chance to help a rural community through teaching for one term in carefully selected schools.
+Our gap year projects and volunteering opportunities in Uganda give you the chance to help a rural community through teaching for anything from two to twelve weeks.

 The programs take place in rural communities around the area of Jinja, on the shores of Africa’s largest lake – Lake Victoria, and close to the source of the mighty River Nile.
-As an AV volunteer taking a Gap Year in Uganda you will have the chance to help children with writing, reading and speaking English; coach sports; get involved in extra curricular clubs; and work in the wider community.
+As a volunteer in Uganda you will have the chance to help children with writing, reading and speaking English; coach sports; get involved in extra curricular clubs; and work in the wider community.
 Tell us what you want to do and we will make it happen!

 Whether it’s teaching academic subjects, music, drama, arts and crafts, or coaching sports, your contribution will be met with enormous gratitude.

-Together with fellow AVs you will live in local houses, with a high level of independence.
+Together with fellow volunteers you will live in local houses, with a high level of independence.
 Spending significant time in one place lets you become fully involved and gain a sense of achievement.